kstenschke/doShell/README.md

 ### Mission targets

-1. Ease scripted automation of controlling web browser and terminal in- and output and injection of sub-scripts and variables, supporting the same language on linux and mac os.
+1. Ease scriptiing of interactive cross-platform-compatible automation and reduce some of the pain-points of shell script auuthoring
 2. Make it concise:
    1. Commands should be short, but self-explanatory
    2. To avoid automation scripts being bloated with ``sleep`` commands,